Literary translation

 The Anarchist Who Shared My Name

-The brilliant debut novel by Spanish Oulipian Pablo Martín Sánchez.
+The astounding debut novel by Spanish Oulipian Pablo Martín Sánchez narrates the life of the author’s namesake, an unassuming typesetter who finds himself drawn into the daring underworld of radical resistance to the 1920s Rivera dictatorship.
 Deep Vellum Publishing, 2018.
 Review at Words Without Borders.

 Inventory no. 6